The Story of Ray Markman – Part 6

 “It’s like I said—da loss don’t get to ‘im—it don’t make ‘im give up—he just starts another company, and he keeps on makin’ companies.
 He ain’t got no quit in his body.
 If he can’t make one thing fly, he finds another.
 There’s plenty other ways to do business.”

 Harbinger and I don’t say anything and Lonagan looks from one of us to the other.
 “Don’t you guys get it?
 Ray knows yuh gotta fail a lot to succeed.
 He puts his losses behind ‘im.
-He knows how to fail the right way—with style.”
+He knows da right way to fail—with style.”

 Find Chicago Venture Magazine at www.ChicagoVentureMagazine.com Comments and re-posts are welcomed and encouraged.
 This is not investment advice – do your own due diligence.
 I cannot guarantee accuracy but I give you my best.